 Texts in Conversation

-Isaiah 14 describes the king of Babylon trying to rise above the heavens and challenge the deity's rule.
-The Aramaic translation of Targum Jonathan changes this so the king no longer wants to challenge God and instead wants to dominate the people of God, perhaps to connect it with the political realities at the time.
+Isaiah 14 describes the king of Babylon trying to rise above the heavens and challenge divine rule.
+The Aramaic translation in Targum Jonathan changes this so the king no longer wants to challenge God and instead wants to dominate the people of God.

 Share: